STAMP-project/camp/modules/camp-exe-docker-comp/README.md

 ```

-A single execution of CAMP-exe is guided by the configuration file.
-A single execution of CAMP-exe can be thought of as a unit test case for the deployment described in the docker-compose file.
-The configuration file defines a set of scripts to set up, tear down the test experiment, deploy the application, and execute the experiment on the deployed application.
+A single execution of CAMP-exe is guided by a configuration file.
+An execution of CAMP-exe can be thought of as a unit test case for the deployment described in a docker-compose file.
+The configuration file defines a set of scripts to set up, tear down a test experiment, deploy the application, and execute the experiment on the deployed application.
 The content of the configuration file may look as follows:
 ```
 [pre_post]
 setup = examples/simple/scripts/setup_composetest.sh